wieden-kennedy/autoscalebot/README.md

 #### INCREMENT

 The number of dynos to add or remove on scaling.
-Defaults to `1`.
 Defaults to:

 ```python
 'INCREMENT': 1